tcmoore/RPI-Environmental-Controller/README.md

 - Using Free Visual Studio Code IDE with github
   - https://code.visualstudio.com//#built-in-git
+  - https://code.visualstudio.com/docs/editor/versioncontrol
   - https://youtu.be/wMqukSKYcvU                    - Video showing how to use git in Vstudio Code
-  - https://code.visualstudio.com/docs/editor/versioncontrol
-  - https://www.youtube.com/watch?v=c3482qAzZLQ     - Not using current version of Vstudio, but good ref anyway
+  - https://www.youtube.com/watch?v=c3482qAzZLQ     - Not using free version of Vstudio, but good git command-line ref anyway